Trauma & Post Traumatic Stress Disorder (PTSD)

 Fact: In childhood, stressful events can occur and most of the time children recover quickly.
 However, some children who experience severe stress will be affected long-term and can develop PTSD.

 Fact: PTSD does exist; it is a recognized mental health issue.
-Strong emotions caused by a stressful event create changes in the brain that may result in PTSD.
+Extremely stressful or life-threatening events can create changes in the brain that may result in PTSD.

 Fact: PTSD symptoms can develop any time after a traumatic event; they may start soon after the event or may not develop until months or years later.
 Additionally, symptoms may come and go throughout many years.